Mechlus/Fusion-Extensions/valuemapobject/info.md

 * **Loops**<br>
 Get the Number or String value at the current loop index.
+* If the current value at the loop index is a String and you ask for a float, it will return -1.
+If it is a float and you ask for a String, it will return "".

 * **Get fixed value of current object**<br>
 Returns the current object's fixed value.